 From the previous section, we know that at -any point- on a transmission line, the voltage to current ratio will always be the same value (given as Z_0, aka the characteristic impedance of the transmission line).

 What happens when you connect a resistor to the end of the transmission line, forcing it to have a different voltage to current ratio (say 50 Ω on the transmission line and a 100 Ω resistor at the load)?

 When the ratio of voltage to current is different on the transmission line and at the load, this produces a reflected wave.

 Here's 3 more square waves measured at the load, this time having different load terminations with everything else being held constant:

 10 MΩ termination, 50 Ω transmission line (most typical impedance for a CMOS input)

 You can see in the above images that the overshoot and oscillation on the line gets worse as the termination impedance gets larger.
 This is because the impedance match to the transmission line is getting worse.
 Note also that the input waveform was a 3.3-V square wave, and the output is reaching over 5 V in the last example.
-The reflections on the line can be additive, resulting in large voltages that can be damaging to CMOS devices.
+The reflections on the line are additive, resulting in large voltages that can be damaging to CMOS devices.

 Signals are delayed by a transmission line

 The output signal will have a delay based on the length of a transmission line.
 Here's an example with 3 different length lines, showing the input (red) and outputs (yellow, purple, green) in the same plot: